J. Cole Drops ‘4 Your Eyez Only’ Album – Today in Hip-Hop

 The final version of the album featured 10 solo songs, with production from Cole, Cardiak, Vinylz, Ron Gilmore, BLVK and Elijah Scarlett.
 Cole would go on to push the singles "Neighbors" and "Deja Vu," off the album, which was praised by many as his most mature release to date.

-Just like all of Cole's previous LPs, 4 Your Eyez Only received platinum certification by the RIAA in April of 2017.
+Just like all of Cole's LPs up to that point, 4 Your Eyez Only received platinum certification by the RIAA in April of 2017, and laid the groundwork for Cole's successful KOD album, which was released in April of this year.